gchq/stroom-docs/content/en/docs/user-guide/content/visualisation-assets-example.md

 The original Visualisation Document we're going to convert
 {{< /image >}}

-Function Name
-: We're going to need to copy this to our new document.
+**Function Name** - We're going to need to copy this to our new document.

-Script
-: We're going to leave this bit blank - our new document won't reference a Script document.
+**Script** - We're going to leave this bit blank - our new document won't reference a Script document.

-Settings
-: We're going to need to copy this to our new document.
+**Settings** - We're going to need to copy this to our new document.

 ### Dependencies